 1. Contemplate Your Mortality (dark topic but highly profound)

-Before you begin envisioning your future life and the man that you want to become by the time 2018 is over, it is important to start with the end in mind.
+Before you begin envisioning your future life and the man that you want to become by the time this year is over, it is important to start with the end in mind.

 Specifically, you must start this process by accepting and internalizing the fact that you are going to die.